back to the MAIN INDEX

 A well-known fact is that priests go hunting

-For money of all sorts and kinds.
+for money of all sorts and kinds.

 Now my vicar has decreed a sixpence fine 1

-For anyone saying a foul word.
+for anyone who speaks a foul word.

 It was my turn, the other night at the Pilaccia inn:

-As I was gambling with some coach drivers,
+as I was gambling with some coach drivers,

-When I lost a silver coin
+when I lost a silver coin

-I said in anger: "Damn Santaccia!"
+I said in anger: "Fuck Santaccia!"
 2

 On the following day the priest, already informed,

-Sent out the sexton for me,
+sent out the sexton for me,

-And inflicted me the penalty for that sin.
+and inflicted me the penalty for that sin.

 At first I tried to put forward my reasons,

-But then I cut it short: "Father Vicar,
+but then I cut it short: "Father Vicar,

-Damn yourself too, here's a shilling" 3 .
+fuck yourself too, here's a shilling".
+3

 Rome, December 3rd 1832

-1. - For practical reasons, in the English version
+1. - For practical reasons, in the English version the original coin values have been changed.

 2. - Santaccia was a renowned prostitute who "worked" in Rome.